 A More Practical – Painless Solution

 A friend of mine, who also had more than thirty tattoos all over his body once gave me some sage advice.
-Basically, it went like this: When you decide on a design for a tattoo, keep a picture of it someplace prominent where you will see it all the time.
+According to popular Australian laser skin clinics, it went like this: When you decide on a design for a tattoo, keep a picture of it someplace prominent where you will see it all the time.
 If, after six months, you still want it, get it.
 90% of the time you’ll decide not to.
 The ones that stand up to six months of constant exposure will be the ones you will appreciate for a lifetime.